Evaluating the Elementary Multilingual Capabilities of Large Language Models with MultiQ: Experiments and Results

 We find that the Llama2 models show a very low language fidelity, responding predominantly in English, matching its intended use for English only.
 Fidelity increases with scale, but even Llama2 70b, which gives 21.4\% answers in the prompt language, is much less faithful than the other models.
 Surprisingly, Mistral, also intended for English use only, shows the greatest language fidelity, giving 62.3\% of answers in the prompt language.
 Mistral is closely followed by Mixtral (60.6\%) and Qwen (50.4\%), which are advertised as having multilingual capabilities.
 Interestingly, compared to Llama2, the other models more frequently opt neither for English nor the prompt language, but some other language in their response.
 This effect appears most evident for Qwen.

+To confirm the robustness of our findings, we investigate the impact of brief and numerical responses from the models on our results.
+To this end, we excluded all questions from the \textsc{MultiQ} dataset that required a numerical answer, specifically removing the 10 curated questions of the domain ``math'' as well as 16 questions that were drawn from the LMSYS dataset.
+We then analyzed the character length of the model responses, noting an average length of 270-670 characters across different models.
+We also exclude responses shorter than 10 characters from the language fidelity calculation.
+The overall language fidelity of the models showed only marginal changes in response to these changes, underscoring the minimal influence of brief or numerical responses on our analysis.

-Next, we conduct a more fine-grained analysis of model answers in ``another language''.
-For this, we focus on the three models responding in another language more than 10\% of the time (Qwen, Mistral, and Mixtral).
+Next, we conduct a more fine-grained analysis of model answers in ``another language'', i.e.\ neither the input language nor English.
+For this, we focus on the three models responding in another language more than 10\% of the time (Qwen, Mistral, Mixtral).
 Of these, Mistral demonstrates the highest level of diversity among the languages it responds in.
-As opposed to Mixtral and Qwen, which draw from a pool of around 240 languages, GlotLID identifies more than 360 distinct languages in Mistral's responses.
-We take a look into the correspondence between the language family of the input and output language.
-While Mixtral provides a response in the same language family at least 68.7\% of the time, if not in an exact match or responding in English, Qwen demonstrates this behavior only 60.6\% of the time, while Mistral does so for 54.6\%.
+GlotLID identifies more than 360 distinct languages in Mistral's responses, compared to around 240 languages for Mixtral and Qwen.
+We also examine the correspondence between the language family of input and output language.
+While Mixtral provides a response in the same language family at least 68.7\% of the time, if not in an exact match or responding in English, Qwen demonstrates this behavior only 60.6\% of the time, while Mistral does so for 54.6\% of prompts.
 Note, however, that for 6\% of the answers of Mistral and 7\% of the answers of Mixtral, the language family of the response languages could not be determined and is thus classified as 'unknown'.
-Additionally, the distribution of language families in \textsc{MultiQ} is highly skewed, with 45\% of the languages belonging to the 'Indo-European' family, which spans a very broad range of languages from Irish to Turkish.
+Additionally, the distribution of language families in \textsc{MultiQ} is highly skewed, with 45.3\% of the languages belonging to the 'Indo-European' family, which spans a very broad range of languages from Irish to Turkish.